 Is Coca-Cola an Ethical Investment?

 Coca-Cola has, for many years, been moving away from being just a fizzy drinks maker.
-Its range of products has adapted to match changing consumer tastes and its business practises have also been upgraded to reflect consumer and investor appetites.
+Its range of products has adapted to match changing consumer tastes, and its business practises have also been upgraded to reflect consumer and investor appetites.

 The company’s core product range is not on any black-lists in the way that gun-makers, tobacco firms and alcohol brands are.
-But the reach of the CSR policy demonstrates the firm feels it needs to move towards a more ecological and community-based operating model.
+However, the reach of the CSR policy demonstrates the firm feels it needs to move towards a more ecological and community-based operating model.

 Coca-Cola is certainly moving in the right direction and compares well with its immediate peer group.
 However, it will need to keep up the good work to address some challenging and unavoidable issues specific to its operations.